-Prerequisites: High school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score or a ${\sf C}$ or higher in MTH 113 or MTH 115.
+Prerequisites: Appropriate mathematics placement score or a C or higher in MTH 113 or

+MTH 115.

 MTH 126: CALCULUS II

 This is the second of three courses in the basic calculus sequence.
 Topics include vectors in the plane and in space, lines and planes in space, applications of integration (such as volume, arc length, work and average value), techniques of integration, infinite series, polar coordinates, and parametric equations.